South Windows, lower portion

 South Windows, Lower Portion.

-Overview of the windows installed in the 50th Anniversary of St. James Presbyterian Church in Tarzana.
+Overview of the windows installed at the 50th Anniversary of St. James Presbyterian Church in Tarzana.

 South Windows, Lower Left Side of Doors.